HAL Tejas: Avionics

-The avionics of the Tejas Mark 1 is centered around Elta EL/M-2032 radar.
+The avionics of the Tejas Mark 1 is centered around the Elta EL/M-2032 radar.
 Its digital flight control computer developed by ADE and manufactured BEL.
 It has an electronic warfare (EW) suite domestically developed by Defence Avionics Research Establishment, which consists of a radar warning receiver (RWR), integrated self-protection jammer, chaff and flare dispenser system.
-The upgraded variant of the Tejas Mark 1, named the Tejas Mark 1A have an AESA radar, new high performance digital flight control computer (DFCC Mk1A), new EW suite and updated avionics.
-Some of the production Mark 1A fighters will be equipped with the Elta EL/M-2052 AESA radar, while rest of the aircraft are expected to fly with the domestically developed Uttam AESA radar.
+The Tejas Mark 1A variants are equipped with an AESA radar, a new high performance digital flight control computer (DFCC Mk1A), new EW suite and updated avionics.
+Some of the production Mark 1A fighters will be equipped with the Elta EL/M-2052 AESA radar, while rest of the aircraft are expected to fly with the domestically developed Uttam AESA Radar.
 The new EW system for the Mark 1A, developed by DARE known as the Unified Electronic Warfare suite (UEWS), will have electronic countermeasures and electronic counter-countermeasure capabilities, digital radio frequency memory based jamming and deception capabilities.
 The Tejas Mark 1A will also carry a pod-mounted self-protection jammer – the Elta ELL-8222WB.
 The Mark 1A will have software-defined radio-based secure communications and network-centric warfare capabilities.